eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

   <img src="https://user-images.githubusercontent.com/54719919/84541024-89948180-acc4-11ea-852b-3294fa0081c8.png">
 </p>

 This means that Net Ecosystem Productivty does have a signifcant relationship with Burn Scar Age.
-Therefore, it's worth spending more time either (1) finding a more appropriate mathematical function to represent the relationship between Burn Scar Age and Net Ecosystem Productivity or (2) adjusting the time frame of thi study to focus only on the initial years following a burn when NEP is more volatile.
+Therefore, it's worth spending more time either (1) finding a more appropriate mathematical function to represent the relationship between Burn Scar Age and Net Ecosystem Productivity or (2) adjusting the time frame of this study to focus only on the initial years following a burn when NEP is more volatile.

+### Conclusions & Improvements

+1. Aboveground Biomass increases as burn scars age for both moderate and severe burns.
+Of the models I created, the relationship is best described using a simple linear model.

+2. NEP does have a significant relationship with burn scar age, as determined by the F-statsitic.
+However, the two models used for this project do not capture this relationship well.
+Additional exploration using different types of regression may provide a better model of how Net Ecosystem Productivity changes over time.

+3. This study could be improved by finding or creating data layers with a smaller time interval.
+Specifically, I think analyzing Net Ecosystem Productivity requires a higher resolution dataset because NEP is highly volatile a for a window of several years after a fire.
+Therefore, using data with monthly of 6-month intervals would provide a better picture of how NEP changes over time.

+4. Additionally, with more time, I would find an MTBS data layer which describes fire severity rather than classify the burns based on aboveground biomass loss.I would do this because severity is also linked to belowground biomass loss.
+Therefore, only classifying fire severity based on aboveground biomass loss likely causes more fires to be classified as “high severity” than otherwise would be.